neondatabase/website/content/docs/community/contribution-guide.md

 ## How to contribute

-The content for the documentation is located in the [neondatabase/website](https://github.com/neondatabase/website) repository, in the `/content/docs` directory.
+Documentation source files are located in the [neondatabase/website](https://github.com/neondatabase/website) repository, in the `/content/docs` directory.
 To contribute, you have two options:

 1. Edit files directly on GitHub.
 2. Fork the [neondatabase/website](https://github.com/neondatabase/website) repository, create a branch for your changes, and submit a pull request.